Cooking Gorgeous

 Cook the Lamb Stew

-Heat a large heavy-based pan or dutch oven on medium to high heat.
+Heat a large heavy-based pan or Dutch oven on medium to high heat.
 When it's hot, add the olive oil and brown the diced lamb.
-Do it in two batches if your pan is not large enough to ensure nice and even browning.
+Do it in two batches if your pan is not large enough, so the meat browns evenly instead of steaming.

 Lower the heat to medium, add the onions, and sauté until soft and slightly browned.